KhawarGit/MD5-Password-Cracker-PHP/README.md

   * Ensure that XAMPP's Apache server is running.
   * Verify the correct path in the browser URL, including the folder name.
   * Check for any error messages in the XAMPP logs.

+## Disclaimer
+This repository is for educational purposes only.
+The use of password cracking tools without proper authorization is illegal and unethical.

+## Author
+Khawar Khan